 No more lazy men.
 I hear women say… “he’s lazy” he doesn’t do anything to help me out, he’s not proactive when it comes to dating, he expects me to plan everything (and pay for it).
 Where did these behaviors start?
 I’ll tell you where.
 When mother was a do-it-all superwoman and didn’t let/make her son do things around the house.
 She even cleaned up his room when he was 10.
 When he became a teenager, you gave him the money to take a girl out on a date instead of making him earn an allowance.
 I’m telling you… the small, tough lessons turn into life lessons when we become men.
 I know this personally.
-I was raking leaves, washing dishes and laundry, keeping my room clean and vacuuming when I was under 10 years of age.
+I was raking leaves, washing dishes, doing laundry, keeping my room clean and vacuuming when I was under 10 years of age.

 So What’s the Priority For Our Boys?

 We need to raise leaders… not football or basketball players.
 We will break our backs to get these boys into sports and won’t put the same effort into making sure they read.
 They want to play sports not learn.
 But making sure they master and understand critical thinking and decision-making is essential for a young boys development.